benders5e/benders5e/firebender.md

 ***
 Starting at 9nd level, when you are hit by lightning or electricity (natural or created by a bender), you can use your reaction to attempt to redirect it by making a Wisdom saving throw.
 If you roll a 10 or higher, you successfully redirect the lightning at an unoccupied space within range, taking no damage.
 On a 15 or higher, you can choose to redirect the lightning anywhere within range as if you were generating it yourself.
 If you roll below a 10, you take double the normal damage of the attack.

-### Fire Augmentation
+### Fierce Fighter
-Beginning at 10th level, you are able to alter the quality of outside sources of fire.
-On your turn, you can spend a bonus action to cause the effects of the *Control Flames* cantrip (except that you cannot change the color of the flame).
+Beginning at 10th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the damage.
+You must use the new roll.
+This ability does not apply to additional damage dice (e.g., the Colorful Flame damage) beyond the "bending" die listed in the table.

 <!--div style="height: 6em;">
 </div-->